 Art school never prepared you for the unwritten rules of design and business.

-At Never North we demystify the process so you can unlock creative potential and find freedom in freelancing.
+At Never North we demystify the process so you can find freedom in freelancing.

 It’s still a work-in-progress, but I feel it encompasses the site good enough for right now.
 When I started finding meaningful work it unlocked my creativity and my best work starting coming out.